Colorado Department of Natural Resources

 Grants Document Search

 What type of grant projects have been awarded?
 Search grant reports and other supporting materials.
 Wildcards (*) may be used in the Title field as necessary.
-The Document ID field has already been set to help limit to Watershed Restoration grants.
-Select Project Report or Scope of Work from the Document Type field.
+Select Project Report or Scope of Work from the Document Type field. **After clicking "Submit", scroll down to see search results.**

 The current browser does not support Web pages that contain the IFRAME element.
 To use this Web Part, you must use a browser that supports this element, such as Internet Explorer version 5 or later.